Release Date (enduring material): June 30, 2021 Expiration date: June 30, 2024

 The Wisconsin Medical Society designates this enduring material for a maximum of 2 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 2 MOC Part II Credit Application for MOC Part II credit has been filed with the American Board of Medical Specialties (ABMS) for approval by ABMS Member Boards.
 See course description for more information.

 Customers Who Bought This Item Also Bought

-6th Edition - Approved Procedures for South Carolina Physicians Prescribing and Monitoring Controlled Substance
+(On Demand) 7th Edition - Approved Procedures for South Carolina Physicians Prescribing and Monitoring Controlled Substances